LisbonLisboaPortugal.com

 Praia da Conceição beach cascais

-The most beautiful beaches of Lisbon, which need a car to reach them:
+The most beautiful beaches of Lisbon

 Praia do Guincho (32km from Lisbon) - A wild and windswept beach with massive waves, famous for its challenging surfing and kitesurfing conditions.
+Expect it to be breezy!

 Praia das Maçãs (43km from Lisbon) - A charming resort town with a wide sandy beach, popular with Portuguese families and visitors from Sintra.

 The Tróia Peninsula (55km + ferry ride) - A pristine sandbar peninsula with calm, clear waters, offering a sense of unspoiled natural beauty.
+Too far for most tourists on a day trip, but stunning.

 Lagoa de Albufeira beach Lisbon